 Creating personalized visual stories has never been so much fun!
 Retell the stories of your family vacation by using those scenic pictures (without people) by quickly taking a “people” snapshot and inserting onto the page with Locomotive Labs’ image detection technology.
 Visual stories with narration have many uses for students/children that require extra support for tasks, unknown or unfamiliar situations, recalling and retelling experiences and all around expressive language.

-Background picture is screenshot of Todo Math Practice.
-A photo of child using the app was then superimposed onto the background to create a page in the story.
+The background picture is a screenshot of Todo Math Practice.
+A photo of a child using the app was then superimposed onto the background to create a page in the story.